-The Audit Committee consists of four who are appointed by the Board.
+The Audit Committee consists of four non-executive directors and the members are independent directors, who are appointed by the Board.

 The Audit Committee is constituted in accordance with the provisions of the Corporate Governance requirement.

 The Committee Chairman was Mr. Zaki Hassan Al Naseeb and other members are Mr. Khalid Said Al Wahaibi, Mr. K. K. Abdul Razak and Mr. Imad Salim Nasser Al Salmi.